 Enterprise Social Media Scheduling and Publishing

-Apaya Enterprise plans, schedules, and publishes social posts to LinkedIn, Instagram, Facebook, and X across every brand inside one workspace.
-The content calendar shows draft, scheduled, published, and failed posts in timeline, week, or month views.
+Apaya Enterprise plans, schedules, and publishes social posts to LinkedIn, Instagram, Facebook, X, and TikTok from dedicated brand calendars inside one tenant.
+Each brand has its own interface for generating, reviewing, scheduling, publishing, and viewing analytics.
+The brand calendar shows draft, scheduled, published, and failed posts in timeline, week, or month views.
 Publishing is timezone-aware per brand, with retry and failure review for posts that did not ship.

 Every social media tool schedules.
 Calendars are table stakes.
 When the buyer’s evaluation centers on scheduling, the question is whether the calendar shows up.
 Does it support the channels you publish to, the brands you operate, the timezones you ship in, and the volume you need.

-The Apaya Enterprise calendar passes that bar.
+The Apaya Enterprise brand calendar passes that bar.
 The wedge is upstream of the calendar.
-The posts that fill it were produced, approved, and reviewed inside the same workspace.
+The posts that fill each brand’s calendar were produced, approved, and reviewed inside the same tenant.
 Scheduling Mondays stop being a content scramble and start being a strategy review.

 Scheduling is parity.
 The wedge is what fills the social media content calendar